 → Related: Visa vs Mastercard: What’s the Difference?

 What are the cons?

 - PayPal is a large, worldwide payments system and as such is liable to many threats from online hackers.
-In 2014 the payments company’s vulnerabilities were put under the spotlight when researchers in the United States were able to hack into PayPal.
-To stay secure, PayPal recommends watching out for hoax websites, phishing emails and scammers.
+This year, there have been media reports that the financial company’s authentication process had vulnerabilities that hackers were using to take money from people’s accounts.
+While PayPal denied that some of the reports were accurate, the company recommends that customers watch out for hoax websites, phishing emails and scammers.

 - If an international store does not accept Australian dollars, Paypal converts the currency for you, charging the current wholesale exchange rate and a percentage above that.
 This can be a charge up to 4% above the exchange rate.